 Drawing is a fundamental communication tool and also the way in which an idea is developed and explored.
 Being able to make a mark on a piece of paper or the back of an envelope is often the starting point and an aid to discussion.

-An architectural student is taught how to draw but are they taught to “think through the pencil”?
-Richard MacCormac, Building Ideas issues through
+An architectural student is taught how to draw but are they taught to “think through the pencil” and explore ideas and solve design issues through drawing and re drawing to refine an outcome?

-As studio tutors we raised the question
+As studio tutors we raised several questions:

-what point do architecture students realise the number and types of drawings made, from concept design through to completion?
+At what point do architecture students realise the number and types of drawings made, from concept design through to completion?

 When did we, as architects, first become aware of the complete design journey, resulting in the finished building?

-Would exposure to the whole body of drawings made for a single case study give the student a greater insight into the methodology of working and thinking harder?
+Would exposure to the whole body of drawings made for a single case study give the student a greater insight into the methodology of working and thinking more thoroughly, reflectively and critically?

 Would it allow a student to apply this method to the way they explore their design projects and give them confidence in the process before reaching the real world scenario?

-As practicing architects, with access to recent project drawings, we discussed the methods of delivering a workshop, at which a single case study’s complete set of drawings could be pinned to the wall.
+As practising architects, with access to recent project drawings, we discussed the methods of delivering a workshop, at which a single case study’s complete set of drawings could be pinned to the wall.
 Having considered the relevant stage and timetable slot within the academic year, it was agreed that a single-family house in a rural situation would be relevant to the Stage I students, about to embark on a similar scale project.

 Methodology

-We were keen to explore the “journey” of drawings through investigation of a single project, using a format that led along the time line and referred to the RIBA work stages.
-By compiling the drawings and arranging them on the wall, it allowed us, as tutors, to reflect on the development of the plan & section and the evolution of the internal spaces and their relationship with the landscape’
+We were keen to explore the “journey” of drawings through investigation of a single project, using a format that led along the time line and referred to the RIBA work stages A, concept design through to L, operations on site.
+By compiling the drawings and arranging them on the wall, it allowed us, as tutors, to reflect on the development of the plan & section and the evolution of the internal spaces and their relationship with the landscape as well as the development of the client’s brief requirements.

 To allow the students to have a greater insight into the drawing types and when to apply them, we set a series of tasks for them to undertake in small groups of three.
 Each task made reference to the drawings on the wall and encouraged the students to look closely at specific drawing types at specific stages of the project.
+By concealing the whole set of drawings, and revealing the stages sequentially, it allowed the workshop to focus of specific stages of the design line.

 Task 1 – Site Analysis